-How incorporating other seasonings into the mix can enhance flavor
+Adding other seasonings to enhance flavor

 You should be seasoning with kosher salt at the bare minimum unless you're following a sodium-free diet for health reasons or whatever the case may be.
 I prefer Morton's kosher salt over Diamond Crystals.
 If you want to learn more about the difference between the 2 brands, this article is insightful.